Volt-ampere: Usage

 The relationship between real power and apparent power is described by the power factor.
 With a purely resistive load, they are the same: the apparent power is equal to the real power.
 Where a reactive (capacitive or inductive) component is present in the load, the apparent power is greater than the real power as voltage and current are no longer in phase.
 In the limiting case of a purely reactive load, current is drawn but no power is dissipated in the load.

-Some devices, including uninterruptible power supplies (UPSs), have ratings both for maximum volt-amperes and maximum watts.
+Some devices, including uninterruptible power supplies (UPSes), have ratings both for maximum volt-amperes and maximum watts.
 A common prefixed derived unit is "kilovolt-ampere" (symbol kVA).
 The VA rating is limited by the maximum permissible current, and the watt rating by the power-handling capacity of the device.
 When a UPS powers equipment which presents a reactive load with a low power factor, neither limit may safely be exceeded.
 For example, a (large) UPS system rated to deliver 400,000 volt-amperes (400 kVA) at 220 volts can deliver a current of 1818 amperes (these are RMS values).

 VA ratings are also often used for transformers; maximum output current is then VA rating divided by nominal output voltage.
 Transformers with the same sized core usually have the same VA rating.

 The convention of using the volt-ampere to distinguish apparent power from real power is allowed by the SI standard.

 Volt-ampere reactive

 In electric power transmission and distribution, volt-ampere reactive (var) is a unit of measurement of reactive power.
 Reactive power exists in an AC circuit when the current and voltage are not in phase.
 The term var was proposed by the Romanian electrical engineer Constantin Budeanu and introduced in 1930 by the IEC in Stockholm, which has adopted it as the unit for reactive power.

 Special instruments called varmeters are available to measure the reactive power in a circuit.

-The unit "var" is allowed by the International System of Units (SI) even though the unit var is representative of a form of power.
+The unit "var" is mentioned by the International System of Units (SI) brochure even though the unit var is representative of a form of power.
 Per EU directive 80/181/EEC (the "metric directive"), the correct symbol is lower-case "var", although the spellings "Var" and "VAr" are commonly seen, and "VAR" is widely used throughout the power industry.